R-Rajkumar/puppetforge/README.md

 Usage of puppetforge.modules
 ============================

-Specify puppetforge modules you want to install on your puppet master
+Specify puppetforge modules you want to install on your puppet master.
+Don't worry about the dependent modules.
+Puppt Module Tool will find and download them automatically.

 Example 1 :
 	puppetlabs-apache